What’s next for Hunter Biden in court and Congress after his plea deal derails

 Noreika — an appointee of former President Donald Trump — told both sides to file written briefs addressing her concerns within 30 days.
 Among other things, Noreika took issue with a provision in the agreement on the gun charge that she said would have created a role for her where she would determine if he violated the terms.
 The lawyers said they wanted her to serve as a neutral fact finder in determining if a violation happened, but Noreika said that is the Justice Department’s job — not the judge’s.

 Hunter Biden’s lawyers and the Justice Department also disagreed on the extent to which the agreement gave him immunity from future prosecution.
 A prosecutor said Wednesday their investigation was ongoing, and that the agreement protecting him from other potential charges was limited only to certain offenses over a certain time frame.
-Biden’s lawyers said it was broader than that.
+Hunter Biden’s lawyers said it was broader than that.
 After intense courtroom negotiations, the two sides appeared to agree to a more narrow non-prosecution clause.

 Biden’s lawyers and prosecutors will now continue negotiations to see if they can salvage the agreement in a way that satisfies the judge.